ropensci/roweb3/content/blog/2025-01-20-conduct2024/index.md

 2. No changes have been made to the text of the Code in English or Spanish.

-3. The text of the Code of Conduct has been translated into Portuguese.
+3. The text of the Code of Conduct has been translated into Portuguese, thanks to [Beatriz Milz](/author/beatriz-milz/) and [Francesca Palmeira](/author/francesca-belem-lopes-palmeira/).
-    The Portuguese version is available at [https://ropensci.org/pt/código-de-conduta/](https://ropensci.org/pt/código-de-conduta/) thanks to [Beatriz Milz](/author/beatriz-milz/) and [Francesca Palmeira](/author/francesca-belem-lopes-palmeira/) for the translation.
+    The Portuguese version is available at [https://ropensci.org/pt/código-de-conduta/](https://ropensci.org/pt/código-de-conduta/).

 Because the text has remained unchanged, the version number is kept at 2.5, dated January 30, 2024.